 The Semper Fi Fund (semperfifund.org), one of the leading veteran nonprofits in the U.S., provides immediate financial assistance and lifetime support to wounded, critically ill and injured post-9/11 service members and their families.
 Founded in 2004, the Fund originally focused on Marines, Sailors and their families, and has since expanded to provide assistance to all branches of the military.
 To date more than 16,200 service members and their families have benefited directly from more than $126 million in assistance from the Semper Fi Fund--one of only three veteran charities to receive an A+ rating from Charity Watch and a four-star rating from Charity Navigator.

-For press information and to arrange interviews with Dr. Robert Koffman (Medical Director for the Semper Fi Fund and a former Navy officer contact: Barbara Pflughaupt at 212-707-8181.
+For press information and to arrange interviews with Dr. Robert Koffman (Director of Wellness for the Semper Fi Fund and a former Navy officer contact: Barbara Pflughaupt at 212-707-8181.